 Are you unsatisfied with one or more areas of your life?
 I partner with my clients to empower them to make the changes necessary to bring their realities in line with the lives they truly want.
 In this way, I collaborate with each individual, couple, and family with whom I work to craft their own individualized success plans.
 To accomplish this, I draw upon years of experience, as well as a very strong foundation of training in a range of techniques and strategies.
 Perhaps equally important are the personal qualities that I bring, which include intelligence, genuineness, compassion, and a commitment to the highest standards.

 I offer a range of types of therapies, often combining several, depending on the particular needs of each client.
-These include short term interventions designed to provide quick symptom relief and behavioral change, as well as longer-term approaches that aim at helping to extend such gains into lasting life changes.
+These include short term interventions designed to provide quick symptom relief and behavioral change, as well as longer-term approaches that aim at helping to extend these changes into a fulfilling life.

 Entrusting another person to help with your most sensitive issues isn't easy.
 Please know that I will honor you with the level of care, concern, and commitment you deserve.
 I will always act in your best interest, helping you to overcome those things that are holding you back.

 More Info About My Practice

 People are often curious how I ended up in Singapore.
 The path that has brought me here reveals some important things, so I want to share a bit about that.
 One piece of relevant background information is that, in addition to being a Psychologist, I have practiced and taught meditation and Buddhist psychology for the past 12 years.
 The integration of meditation, mindfulness, and other core Buddhist teachings with psychotherapy have helped me to be an even more effective therapist.
 So too, has being a therapist provided a venue for me to actualize values important to me, especially related to the vows I have taken to dedicate myself to helping liberate others from suffering.
 It is this spiritual path that brought me to Asia, and now with the help of the internet I am once again sharing it with a small group of cllients online.